 The primary power supply connector (JPW1) meets the ATX SSI EPS 24-pin specification.
-JPV1 is the 12V DC power connector that provides alternative power for special enclosure when the 24-pin ATX power is not in use.
-JPH1 is a 4-pin HDD power connector that provides power to onboard HDD devices.
+JPH1 is a 4-pin pwer connector for HDD devices.
+JPV1 is a 4-pin 12V DC power input for an alternative power source when the 24-pin ATX power is not in use.
+Refer to the table below for pin definitions.